-Each year, the beautiful forests of our state encounter risks from various threats.
+North Carolina is home to beautiful forests which encounter risks from various threats each year.
 The significance of native pests vary by year, but the threat from invasive pests is only increasing with time.
-Some, such as the hemlock woolly adelgid and the emerald ash borer, have the potential to wipe out an entire group of trees in the state (hemlocks and ash, respectively).
-Each year, the N.C.
+The N.C.
 Forest Service (NCFS) Forest Health Branch aims to protect our forests from native and invasive insects alike by monitoring their movement and populations, implementing management, and promoting practices that reduce further harm.
 Enjoy this quick overview of the worst pests in our state this year.

 Emerald Ash Borer

-In 2018, the emerald ash borer was detected in 4 additional counties within the state: Alleghany, Ashe, Burke, Caldwell, Chatham, Cherokee, Davie, Henderson, Lenoir, McDowell, Nash, Polk, Rowan, Rutherford, Stokes, Watauga, Wilkes, and Yadkin.
-This brings the total number of affected counties to 37 since its initial detection in N.C. in 2013.
+In 2019, the emerald ash borer was detected in 18 additional counties within the state: Alleghany, Ashe, Burke, Caldwell, Chatham, Cherokee, Davie, Henderson, Lenoir, McDowell, Nash, Polk, Rowan, Rutherford, Stokes, Watauga, Wilkes, and Yadkin.
+This brings the total number of affected counties to 55 since its initial detection in N.C. in 2013.

-The Ash Protection Program, a program that provides financial support to communities wishing to protect their urban ash trees with pesticides.
-Statewide, seven communities protected over 200 trees through this program.
+The Ash Protection Program, launched last year, is a program that provides financial support to communities wishing to protect their urban ash trees with pesticides.
+This year, nine communities protected over 400 trees through this program.

 While pesticides are a viable option in urban and landscape settings, it is not typically viable in forest settings.
-Through cooperative efforts with the United States Department of Agriculture, Animal and Plant Health Inspection Service (USDA-APHIS), the NCFS participates in a long-term management effort by releasing biocontrol agents at sites in Granville, Vance, Wayne, and Forsyth Counties.
+Through cooperative efforts with the United States Department of Agriculture, Animal and Plant Health Inspection Service (USDA-APHIS), the NCFS participates in a long-term management effort by releasing biocontrol agents at sites in Chatham, Granville, Forsyth, Vance, Wake, and Wayne Counties.

 Hemlock Woolly Adelgid